-The program has two main components: Pre-Professional Year Courses and Professional Year Courses.
-The program requires completion of approximately 40 semester hours of pre-professional coursework followed by 36 semester hours of professional coursework.
+The program has two main components: pre-professional courses and professional respiratory courses.
+The program requires completion of approximately 38 semester hours of pre-professional coursework followed by 38 semester hours of professional coursework.

 Pre-professional coursework is offered at LCCC and taught by LCCC faculty.
 Some first-year (pre-professional) courses have prerequisites, which may be waived dependent upon a student’s assessment results or academic achievement in high school.
 This part of the program can be taken on a full-time or part-time basis.

-Professional Year coursework is also offered at LCCC, and is taught by BGSU faculty.
-The Professional Year curriculum includes lecture, pre-clinical skill development (lab) and clinical experiences.
+Professional respiratory coursework is also offered at LCCC and is taught by BGSU faculty.
+The professional respiratory curriculum includes lecture, pre-clinical skill development (lab), and clinical experiences.
 The clinical component of the program, which provides students with real-world, practical experience in an actual health-care facility, is offered at several hospital/medical center affiliates in the area.
-The Professional Year can be completed in four semesters.
+The professional respiratory coursework can be completed in four semesters.
 Areas of study for the respiratory care program include communications, English, chemistry, physics, human anatomy and physiology, microbiology, psychology, mathematics and medical ethics.
 Technical coursework includes respiratory care theory and practice activities (laboratory and pre-clinical skill development), along with clinical experiences.

 For More Information